skmalviya/AVerImaTeC_SKDU/README.md

 ## Experiment Setting

 In order to implement our baselines, you need to install essential packages listed in *requirement.txt*.
+Besides, you need to set up Google Cloud Vision for *Reverse Image Search* and Google Client for *Google Customized Search*.
+More details can be found [here](https://cloud.google.com/vision/docs/detecting-web) and [here](https://developers.google.com/custom-search/v1/overview).

 ## Baseline Implementation